YuxinxinChen/YuxinxinChen.github.io/_posts/2023-ncu-profile.md

 3. Memory coalescing: The GPU hardware tries to coalesce memory accesses, combining multiple requests into a single memory transaction to improve efficiency.
 This can lead to a lower number of DRAM sectors read than L1 cache requests, as multiple requests are combined into a single DRAM transaction.

 4. Other Memory Requests: The dram__sectors_read.sum metric measures the total number of sectors read from DRAM, which can include memory requests not related to the L1 cache, such as local memory accesses, constant memory accesses, or texture memory accesses.

+Note: `dram__sectors_read.sum` always load in multiple of two sectors.
+I haven't seen this number is an odd number.

 Those metrics are more straightforward and their example can be seen above